Give Kids A Smile Community Leadership Development Institute

 Purpose: The Give Kids A Smile Community Leadership Development Institute provides select GKAS program coordinators with grant funding to subsidize travel and expenses associated with attending the GKAS Institute, where they gain the knowledge and resources to help them expand, enhance, or begin their GKAS program.

-Application period: The 2017 application period is Wednesday, April 5 through Wednesday, May 31.
+Application period: The 2017 application period was Wednesday, April 5 through Wednesday, May 31.
+The 2018 application period will open in April 2018.

 Date of the 2017 GKAS Institute: October 25-28, 2017